-Students who intend to take longer than four years to complete a degree should realize that many financial aid programs limit assistance to eight semesters of full-time study.
+Many financial aid programs limit assistance to four years or eight semesters of full-time study.
 Students who do not take these limitations into consideration may find themselves unable to obtain aid for a fifth year of study.
 Please contact the Office of Financial Aid for more details if you will be attending for more than four years.